Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- In his one matchup against the Browns, Freiermuth's 44 receiving yards total is 12.5 more than his over/under for Monday's game (31.5).
+- Freiermuth had 44 receiving yards per game in one career matchup against the Browns, 11.5 more than his receiving yards prop bet over/under for Monday's game (32.5).

-- Freiermuth caught a touchdown pass in that matchup against the Browns.
+- Freiermuth caught a touchdown pass in that outing against the Browns.

-- The Browns are allowing 230.2 passing yards per game this year, the NFL's eighth-ranked pass defense.
+- The Browns are conceding 230.2 passing yards per game this season, the NFL's eighth-ranked pass defense.

-- With 27 passing TDs conceded this season, the Browns defense is ranked 26th in the NFL.
+- The Browns' defense is 26th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances